Back to Insights

 Avoiding Common ROI Calculation Mistakes

 Organizations frequently overstate AI automation ROI by counting the same benefit multiple times across overlapping metric categories or by comparing automated performance against inefficient manual baselines rather than optimized manual processes.
-To ensure credible ROI calculations, establish baselines using optimized current-state processes, separate direct cost savings from productivity gains to avoid double counting, and account for all implementation costs including data preparation, integration development, training, change management, and ongoing maintenance expenses that many ROI projections omit.
+To ensure credible ROI calculations, leaders should establish baselines using optimized current-state processes, separate direct cost savings from productivity gains to avoid double counting, and account for all implementation costs including data preparation, integration development, training, change management, and ongoing maintenance expenses that many ROI projections omit.

 Organizations should also distinguish between leading and lagging ROI indicators when building their measurement frameworks.
 Leading indicators such as employee adoption rates, workflow completion speed, and process error frequencies provide early signals about likely future returns.
 Lagging indicators including cumulative cost savings, revenue attributable to AI-enabled capabilities, and headcount efficiency improvements confirm realized value over longer measurement periods.